 It is important to trust your own judgment.
 You are the adult and responsible for making decisions that affect your children.

-Sometimes, after people have been battered for a long time, they start thinking they aren't worth very much.
+Sometimes, after people have been exposed to violence for a long time, they start thinking they aren't worth very much.
 They may not be able to make decisions.
 Sometimes, they start depending on their children to decide because they don't trust themselves.

 You can make the decisions.
 Trust your own thinking.

-My children love their father and want to see him.
+My children love the other parent and want to see them.
 What can I do?

 It is always hard for children to separate from a parent.
 It is also hard for children to see violence in their home.
 'Witnessing domestic violence can seriously affect children's development, mental and emotional health, relationships with family and friends, and education.'
 Children who grow up seeing violence between their parents often have problems later in life.

 You have to decide what is best for your family.
-If you separate from your partner, you may be able to work out ways for the children to visit with him, as long as visiting does not put them in danger.
+If you separate from your partner, you may be able to work out ways for the children to visit with them, as long as visiting does not put them in danger.
 You also need to make sure that you keep yourself safe in the process.
-See Visitation for information on how your children can spend time with their father and still make sure every one is safe.
+See Visitation for information on how your children can spend time with the other parent and still make sure every one is safe.

 Who can I talk to about my children and their safety?